ZachvanNoppen/Hagrid-s-Handlebar/README.md

 There's three branches so upload your work to each one.
 The code I've got on the master branch is just the bare minimum to get sensor response from the arduino.

+I've included the sketch that gets the sensors working in arduino IDE in src/sensorFunctionalityTest.ino.

+## TODO
+- Get sensor input working in Visual Studio with OF
+- Figure if i2C will work with OF/find work around
+- Build 3D world
+- Incorporate some type of game functionality

 ## Setup Instructions

 - Set up the your arduino based on the schematic included